 I would like to say a huge thank you to Withington for their support throughout my education and hope other students will be encouraged to take up opportunities like these to travel and experience what the world has to offer.

 Donating to the Travel Award

 We are very grateful to our former pupils for the funding of the Travel Award, which was established by the Senior Club in 2000.
 The funds however become more limited with every award we grant.
-If you would like to contribute to the Travel Award, please contact the Development Office for details on how to make a donation. £100 could fund a full award but your support is greatly appreciated regardless of amount.
+If you would like to contribute to the Travel Award, please donate online or contact the Development Office for details on how to make a donation. £250 could fund a full award but your support is greatly appreciated regardless of amount.
 Every donation helps towards funding another award and an unforgettable experience for our winners.

 Latest Development News

 During the last week of the Spring term Withington, along with schools across the country, entered p…

 It was very special to have four former headteachers as well as Mrs Haslam, our current Headmistress…

 Withington celebrated International Women’s Day 2020 with a series of inspirational and thought-pr…